Not So Different: Animated Films

-Character dialogue in How to Train Your Dragon shows that Hiccup and Stoick are this: They are both stubborn, prone to coming up with crazy ideas, and have a tendency not to listen to the advice of others.
+- Character dialogue in How to Train Your Dragon shows that Hiccup and Stoick are this: They're both stubborn, prone to coming up with crazy ideas, and have a tendency not to listen to the advice of others.

-Po from Kung Fu Panda has a lot in common with the Big Bads of both films.
-In both cases, the main difference is that Po is able to grasp the Aesop of the film while the Big Bad can't or won't despite Po's efforts to help him.
+- Po from Kung Fu Panda has a lot in common with the Big Bads of both films.
+In both cases, the main difference is that Po is able to grasp the Aesop of the film and improve himself while the Big Bad can't or won't despite Po's efforts to help him.

 - In The Boxtrolls, like Snatcher, Lord Portley-Rind spends a lot of time wearing his hat and eating cheese with his three cronies.

 - In Big Hero 6, we get this dynamic between Hiro and Yokai/Professor Callaghan.
 Both are technolical geniuses who lost someone they loved to the actions of another (Hiro lost Tadashi in the fire Callaghan himself set, and Callaghan lost his daughter when Alistair Krei ignored a possible safety issue), and sought Revenge on the one they held responsible.
 But while Hiro's friends help him see the errors of his ways and let go of his hatred, Yokai is unable to do the same and continues on his rampage.

 - Strange Magic: At first glance, Marianne and the Bog King are different as day and night, with her being a fairy princess hero and him a goblin Evil OverLord.
 They're actually both grumpy cynics who've been burned by love before but are just waiting for the right person to restart their secret romantic side.